Criticism of the Quran: Reply

 In regards to questions about the narrative voice, Al-Zarkashi asserts that "moving from one style to another serves to make speech flow more smoothly", but also that by mixing up pronouns the Quran prevents the "boredom" that a more logical, straight forward narrative induces; it keeps the reader on their toes, helping "the listener to focus, renew[ing] his interest", providing "freshness and variety".
 "Muslim specialists" refer to the practice as iltifāt, ("literally 'conversion', or 'turning one's face to'").
 Western scholar Neal Robinson provides a more detailed reasons as to why these are not "imperfections", but instead should be "prized": changing the voice from "they" to "we" provides a "shock effect", third person ("Him") makes God "seem distant and transcendent", first person plural ("we") "emphasizes His majesty and power", first person singular ("I") "introduces a note of intimacy or immediacy", and so on.

 (Critics like Hassan Radwan suggest these explanations are rationalizations.)

 Preexisting sources

-Sami Aldeeb, Palestinian-born Swiss lawyer and author of many books and articles on Arab and Islamic law, holds the theory that the Quran was written by a rabbi.
-Günter Lüling asserts that one-third of the Quran has pre-Islamic Christian origins.
-Puin likewise thinks some of the material predates Muhammad's life.
+Similarities with Jewish and Christian Narratives

+In dealing with the question of the origins of the Quran, non-Muslim historians have often focused on Christian and Jewish sources.